adrpo/www.openmodelica.org/content/research/open-master-theses.md

 <p class="MsoNormal">Modelica Code generation from configuration application data</p>
 <p class="MsoNormal">PAID WORK</p>
 <p><a href="/open-theses/exjobbfrontwaymodelicakodgenereringv3.pdf">Click for more details</a><br /> Contact: <a href="mailto:anders.nilsson@frontway.se">Anders Nilsson</a>: CEO, Frontway AB&nbsp;</p>

-<h3><span style="line-height: 1.2;">Development of a high-fidelity non-linear rotorcraft dynamics model using OpenModelica framework</span></h3>
+### Development of a high-fidelity non-linear rotorcraft dynamics model using OpenModelica framework

-<p>The goal of this master thesis is to develop a high-fidelity non-linear rotorcraft dynamics model using OpenModelica framework for real-time usage under Linux on the LinkQuad platform - a Micro Air Vehicle quadrotor system. <br /> <a href="/open-theses/2012-UAVHelicopter-OpenModelica-Control-v3.pdf">Click for more details.</a><br /> Contact: <a href="http://www.ida.liu.se/%7Egiaco/giacosite/">Gianpaolo Conte</a> or <a href="http://www.ida.liu.se/department/contact/contactcard.en.shtml?olero90">Lena Buffon</a>i&nbsp;or <a href="http://www.ida.liu.se/%7Epetfr/">Peter Fritzson</a></p>
+The goal of this master thesis is to develop a high-fidelity non-linear rotorcraft dynamics model using OpenModelica framework for real-time usage under Linux on the LinkQuad platform - a Micro Air Vehicle quadrotor system.

-<h3>Investigating the language server protocol in the context of declarative Equation-Oriented languages</h3>
+<a href="/open-theses/2012-UAVHelicopter-OpenModelica-Control-v3.pdf">Click for more details.</a>

-Contact: <a href="https://liu.se/en/employee/johti17">John Tinnerholm</a>.
+Contact: <a href="http://www.ida.liu.se/department/contact/contactcard.en.shtml?olero90">Lena Buffoni</a> or <a href="http://www.ida.liu.se/%7Epetfr/">Peter Fritzson</a></p>